Mustafa Ali: Professional wrestling style and persona

 Ali uses a high-flying style of wrestling.
 Ali's finishing maneuver was an imploding 450° splash named the 054, but he retired the move since he "wants to be able to play with his grandkids".
 After his debut, Ali used characters different from Muslim stereotypes.
-During his feud with Cedric Alexander over the Cruiserweight Championship, Ali was commonly referred to as "The Heart of 205 Live", while Alexander was referred to as “The Soul of 205 Live”.

-After his heel turn, he would add the Koji Clutch to his arsenal.
+During his feud with Cedric Alexander over the Cruiserweight Championship, Ali was commonly referred to as "The Heart of 205 Live", while Alexander was referred to as "The Soul of 205 Live".
+Following his heel turn, he would add the Koji clutch to his move set.

+After leaving WWE, Ali began a new gimmick, where he portrayed a politician and would walk around with bodyguards dressed as members of the United States Secret Service.
+He would also use the slogan "In Ali We Trust!" as his catchphrase.
+Ali had previously tried to use this gimmick in WWE but was rejected by the creative team.

 Other media

-Ali made his video game debut as a playable character in WWE 2K19 and has since appeared in WWE 2K20 as well as WWE 2K22.
+Ali made his video game debut as a playable character in WWE 2K19 and has since appeared in WWE 2K20, WWE 2K22, and WWE 2K23.
 He was the subject of a 2009 documentary focusing on issues that Muslim wrestlers face when booked as villainous characters and stereotyped as terrorists.

 Personal life

-Alam is a Muslim.
-He met his wife Uzma in 2010.
-The couple got married in January 2011, and have two daughters and a son.
+Prior to signing with WWE, Alam spent four years serving as a police officer in Homewood, Illinois, a suburb south of Chicago, working nighttime shifts while competing on the independent circuit in order to support his family.

-Alam is of Pakistani and Indian origin, however, he only represented Pakistan in his WWE debut at the Cruiserweight Classic as there were already two Indian wrestlers competing.
-Alam was criticized for not displaying a Pakistani flag and representing the country by his Pakistani fans in January 2017.
+Despite having Pakistani and Indian roots, Alam only represented Pakistan in his WWE debut at the Cruiserweight Classic as there were already The Bollywood Boyz as Indian representatives competing.
+He was criticized for not displaying a Pakistani flag and representing the country by his Pakistani fans in January 2017.
 He stated, "I don't care for nationality.
 I care for unity.
 I don't mean to offend anyone.
 This is just me stating that I feel nationality doesn't define us as people, it separates us."

-Alam spent four years serving as a police officer in Homewood, Illinois, a suburb south of Chicago, in order to support his family before being signed to WWE.
+Alam is a devout Muslim.
+He has been married to his wife Uzma since January 2011, and they have two daughters and a son.

+In 2024, Alam opened his own professional wrestling school called Chicago Wrestling Center in Forest Park, Illinois.